ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 2. Provide schools with pre-compiled questionnaire in place of guidelines;
 3. Check text semi-automatically before publication (most ideal in order not to loose interesting information, but also most expensive).

+_frequenza di aggiornamento dei dati, dati edilizia da poco aggiornati_

 #### Licenses

 D1, D2, D4.1 and D4.2 (MIUR) are licensed under the Italian Open Data License (IODL) v2.0, very similar to a CC-BY 4.0.
 Each dataset is accompanyed by a clear license declaration.
 However, the whole website is covered by a "All rights reserved" copyright statement, which does not explicitly mentions the exclusion of the contents accompanied by a IODL 2.0 license.

 The metadata of D3 (MiBACT) do not specify a license e.g. by using the property `dcterms:license` (see http://dati.beniculturali.it/lodview/resource/datasetLuoghiDellaCultura.html).
 Information about licenses is featured in the website footer only.
 The dataset about "Luoghi culturali" is licensed under CC BY-SA 3.0, which requires attribution and share-alike.

-### 4.3 Ethical analysis

-_e qui?
-Se affrontiamo il problema della privacy sopra, cosa scriviamo?
-Ripetere oppure unire i due punti in una sezione "Analisi etico-giuridica?"_

-_frequenza di aggiornamento dei dati, dati edilizia da poco aggiornati_

-### 4.4 Technical analysis (formats, metadata, URIs, provenance)
+### 4.3 Technical analysis (formats, metadata, URIs, provenance)

-1. All the MIUR datasets taken into consideration (D1, D2, D4.1 and D4.2) use the following date format: full year plus second half of following year with no white spaces or slashes between the two (e.g. 201617).
+1. All MiUR datasets taken into consideration (D1, D2, D4.1 and D4.2) use the following date format: full year plus second half of following year with no white spaces or slashes between the two (e.g. 201617).
 This makes it difficult for machines as well as humans to clearly identify the nature of these particular pieces of data (i.e. the fact that they represent consecutive years and not year plus month if last two digits go from 1 to 12).
 Furthermore the datasets cover an academic year, meaning that the data do not cover the period going from e.g. January 2016 to December 2017.
 Durations in CSV could be specified as a time interval according to the standard ISO_8601: YYYY-MM-DD/YYYY-MM-DD (e.g. 2016-09-01/2017-08-31).

 2. D1 features text in slovenian (slovenian schools in Friuli Venezia Giulia express their self-evaluation in slovenian rather than italian).
 Languages should be declared at least in the XML/RDF dataset as shown below.